GGarv/Chess-Engine/README.md

 # Chess Engine by Garv
-Has achived a max rating of 1800 on chess.com
+Has achieved a max rating of 1800elo on chess.com

 ## About
 Chess has always been an important part of my life.
 I have played it extensively and have always been a great fan of learning about chess strategies, openings, and theory.
 The idea of making a chess engine came to me when I went to the 56th Inter IIT to represent IIT Mandi in chess.
 There, the discussion about creating a chess engine sparked my interest.
 I delved deep into the subject, studying and researching various chess engines like Stockfish and AlphaZero, and found the website chessprogramming.org, which has significantly contributed to this project.